-Other receivables and amount due from joint ventures
+Other receivables and amount due from joint venture partners

-The Group and Company have assessed that its other receivable debtors and joint ventures have strong financial capacity to meet the contractual obligation and considered to have low credit risk.
-Other receivables and amount due from joint ventures are measured on 12-month expected credit losses and subject to immaterial credit loss.
+The Group and Company have assessed that its other receivable debtors and joint venture partners have strong financial capacity to meet the contractual obligation and considered to have low credit risk.
+Other receivables and amount due from joint venture partners are measured on 12-month expected credit losses and subject to immaterial credit loss.